Updated: September, 2021

 Most SaaS applications are actually not consumer-facing, but instead target other businesses.
 For a business-to-business (B2B) SaaS it's more likely that you'll have the concept of "Teams" or "Organizations" that contain multiple users—typically mapping to a company or division of a company.

-In this case you likely want to associate the Subscription with the Team model (or whatever you've named it), because that's the unit that the tier "belongs to".
+In this case you likely want to associate the subscription and customer with the Team model (or whatever you've named it), because that's the unit that the tier "belongs to".

 That might look like this: